Written and medically reviewed by Sophia Yen, MD, MPH. CEO & Co-Founder of Pandia Health

 Period Problems Deserve to be Recognized

 Let’s TALK about periods!
 Menstruation!
 We shouldn’t have to hide, be embarrassed, or revert to euphemisms like Aunt Flo, TOM = Time Of Month, SharkWeek. #periodProblems are real.
 Painful periods.
 Periods that cause anemia.
-Periods that stain our underwear, clothing, sheets.
+Periods that stain our underwear, clothing, and sheets.

 Let’s not go back to “blue liquid.”
 Women aren’t aliens with blue blood.
 Our blood runs red.